dlt-hub/dlt/docs/website/docs/general-usage/credentials/configuration.md

 Doing so provides several benefits:

 1. You'll never receive invalid data types in your code.
 1. `dlt` will automatically parse and coerce types for you.
-In our example, you do not need to parse list of tabs or credentials dictionary yourself.
+In our example, you do not need to parse the list of tabs or credentials dictionary yourself.
 1. We can generate nice sample config and secret files for your source.
-1. You can request [built-in and custom credentials](config_specs.md) (i.e. connection strings, AWS / GCP / Azure credentials).
+1. You can request [built-in and custom credentials](config_specs.md) (i.e., connection strings, AWS / GCP / Azure credentials).
-1. You can specify a set of possible types via `Union` i.e. OAuth or API Key authorization.
+1. You can specify a set of possible types via `Union` i.e., OAuth or API Key authorization.

 ```python
 @dlt.source